 - Be wary of advertisements offering a property at below market rent or at a significant discount.

 - Obtain identification from and make note of whomever is claiming to have the authority to rent out the property.
+2

-- To prevent your identity from being stolen, do not provide a social security number, driver’s license number, or bank account number until you have verified the person renting a property is authorized to do so.
+- To prevent your identity from being stolen, do not provide a social security number, driver’s license number, or bank account number until you have verified the person renting a property is actually authorized to do so.

-- The best practice is to work with a licensed real estate agent or property manager to find legitimate rental properties.
-If an agent fails to perform due diligence and a consumer loses money as a result, the consumer may contact the California Bureau of Real Estate and may be able to seek restitution.
+- The best practice is to work with a licensed real estate agent or property manager to find legitimate available rental properties.
+If an agent fails to perform due diligence and a consumer loses money as a result, the consumer may contact the California Department of Real Estate and may be able to seek restitution.